- No products in the cart.

 - Choose sizing by exact waist size and if between sizes go for the smaller.

-- A wider belt is also more comfortable to wear and more supportive than a skimpy piece of lace that ‘hangs’ around the waist.
+- A wider belt or girdle like some of the vintage / retro style lingerie shown below is also more comfortable to wear and more supportive than a skimpy piece of lace that ‘hangs’ around the waist.

 - When selecting stockings to go with your garter belt, avoid buying ‘regular’ sized stockings, choose from a range that offer a variety of sizes and make sure you get the correct size for your height.
 If you wear stockings that are too short, they will pull on the belt.

-Below are some of the suggestions we have made to male wearers in the past and received excellent feedback on, all can be found on our website:
+Below are some of the suggestions we have made to male wearers in the past and received excellent feedback on, all can be found in the Swanky Pins Shop:

 Why do men wear suspender belts?